AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 Below is a high level overview of the workflow, a hybrid of a journey and an activation workflow.

-In the sample workflow, you look for customers who meet a certain criteria and you want to entice them to return to your website or app.
-You want to set them on a journey where instead of limited activity on your property, you.
-You are trying to get them back to your property and then once they are back, you have enter the journey in order to continuously make purchases on your site.
+In the sample workflow pictured below, you look for customers who meet a certain criteria and you want to entice them to return to your website or app.
+You are looking to set them on a journey where instead of limited activity on your property, they return in a more recurrent manner.
+You are trying to get them back to your property and then once they are back, you have them enter the journey to recurringly make purchases on your site.
 The campaign set up here is capped at one engagement with customers per month.

 You start by sending your audience of high valued and low frequency customers a message.
 You then check if they received this message within the last thirty days.
 If they have not, then you can enter them into a journey about, for example, a new subscription program.
 You can then wait for a few days (seven days in this example).
 After this time, if they have not purchased the subscription that you messaged them about, you can deliver paid media ads via destinations.
-If they have purchased the subscription, you can have them enter an order confirmation journey.
+If they have purchased the subscription, you can have them enter an order confirmation journey, thereby completing the use case.

 >[!BEGINSHADEBOX]